syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 XlsIO provides support for creation, modification and removal of Sparklines.

-* **ISparklineGroups** interface caches the SparklineGroup that needs to be added to the Spreadsheet.
+* **ISparklineGroups** interface caches the SparklineGroup that need to be added to the Spreadsheet.
 * **ISparklineGroup** represents Sparklines in object, and has properties that allows  to customize it.
 * **ISparklines** interface returns the collection of Sparkline present in a Worksheet.
 * **ISparkline** represents a sparkline in the Sparklines.
 Currently, XlsIO supports all the three types of sparklines- Line, Column, Win/Loss.